lsst/rtn-032/index.rst

 So far there is no requirement for the number of core and RAM per core (This may change in the future).
 The following are recommended for batch nodes:

-* At USDF, batch nodes have 4GB+ local scratch space per core
+* 4GB+ local scratch space per core
 * Singularity container.

 Specification of Rucio Storage Element (RSE)